 Cleaning up is half the fun for the ’50s housewife

 As if the food wasn’t impressive enough, well, the dishwasher was truly something worth sharing with guests.
+Especially when it was a fancy new top-loading dishwasher.

 Your husband even knew that the fancy counter-height dishwasher got you in the mood.